A habit is defined as such; ‘a settled or regular tendency or practice, especially one that is hard to give up.’

 I had my first day in my new job today, working in a reception/office, and whilst many of the actions come naturally (such as replacing paper in the printer if it’s low, or putting cardboard in a separate place to the paper) I realise that not all actions are natural yet.
-I’ll need to quickly adopt the act of checking inventory, keeping the lost-and-found box in a rotating system so that every Sunday I can throw out the old stuff and make room for the new, and having my morning tea break fifteen minutes early so that the phones are always covered (the phone never goes unanswered).
+I’ll need to quickly adopt the act of checking inventory, keeping the lost-and-found box in a rotating system so that every Sunday I can throw out the old stuff and make room for the new, and having my morning tea break fifteen minutes early so that the phones are always covered.

 I’m excited about this job.
 I have a new manager that I’ll be working under, new co-workers, and a new environment in which I’m working in.
 I’ll learn new skills, talk to different people more often, and have more responsibilities than I did last year.

 But outside of my job, I still have things I want to make routine, such as going running every Tuesday and Thursday (these are my study days, and if I don’t go running I’ll be sitting down all day looking at a computer screen) and cleaning my teeth twice a day (I seemed to have slipped to only once a day, and whilst this gets me by, I don’t think my dentist or my mum would agree).

 I’ve also found that one habit may be delicately linked with another.
 Now that I’m running, I’m needing more water to keep my body functioning as it should.
 So not only did I buy new running shoes, but a new water bottle was obtained as well.